Henchgirl: Premise

 Mary Posa is the title character of Henchgirl, which takes place in the fictional Crepe City, a city overrun with crime due to its many supervillains.
-While has some superpowers and mostly likes her life as a henchperson in the Butterfly Gang, she is too nice for a life of crime and starts wondering if being a henchperson is right for her when her crew starts planning to defraud an orphanage.
+While she has some superpowers and mostly likes her life as a henchperson in the Butterfly Gang, she is too nice for a life of crime and starts wondering if being a henchperson is right for her when her crew starts planning to defraud an orphanage.

 According to reviewer Lauren Davis, Henchgirl has "Much of the story is driven by Mary's overwhelming desire to be nice, even as she's out committing crimes.
 She's romanticized her supervillain life, but that's getting harder as her gang is looking to expand its criminal activities.
 On top of that, she has a rivalry with a fellow henchlady.
 And there's the small detail that most of the people in Mary's life aren't villains — in fact, some of them are heroes."
 A writer for CBR said that "while it takes place in a superhero milieu, the superhero/supervillain dynamic is merely the catalyst for a book about a young woman trying to find her place in the world, dealing with roommates who wish she'd grow up, and a possible love interest who has his own secrets."